gitter-badger/script/README.md

 Setup for Collaboration
 --------------

-1. Fork this repository to your GitHub account.
+1. Fork this repository to your GitHub account:

     [Getting Started (click me)](https://github.com/wurde/script/fork)

-2. At the command prompt, clone your forked repository locally.
+2. At the command prompt, clone your forked repository locally:

         git clone https://github.com/<user>/script.git

     Where "user" is your GitHub username.

-3. Add an upstream remote link to this repository.
+3. Add an upstream remote link to this repository:

         git remote add upstream https://github.com/wurde/script.git